-In 2019 the festival runs from March 6th to June 3rd so be sure to check it out if you are visiting this spring!
+In 2020 the festival runs from March 4th to June 1st so be sure to check it out if you are visiting during this time!

-In this post, I’ll share five reasons why I think your kids (or grandkids) will love the Flower & Garden Festival and I’ll pass on some useful tips.
+In this post, I’ll share five reasons why visiting Epcot Flower & Garden Festival with kids is a great idea.

 1) The Interactive Playgrounds

 There’s not one, not two, but THREE play areas set up around Epcot just for Flower & Garden festival.
 All three are excellent, and will likely surpass anything you’d find at a neighborhood park.